 Metadata - additional information about each sample (age, body-mass index, clinical status, etc.) - should be uploaded as a delimited text file, with each column corresponding to a single factor and each row - to a single row.
 The delimiter can be comma, tab or custom symbol.

 Generally, the metadata file should contain at least 1 column - IDs of samples - with reserved name “sample”.
 Each name should be the same as the filename of the respective readset without extension.
-However, this word ends with _R1 or _R2 (typical for output of Illumina sequencer), these should be excluded from sample IDs in metadata.
+However, if this word ends with _R1 or _R2 (typical for output of Illumina sequencer), these should be excluded from sample IDs in metadata.
 During analysis, all “_” symbols will be substituted with “.” symbols.
 Examples of filnames and expected sample names in the metadata file: SRS1234.fastq.gz - SRS1234, SRS5678_R1.fastq.gz - SRS5678.

 If you want to analyze 2 groups of samples within your data (Case-Control analysis), the metadata should include at least 2 columns: sample IDs and information about membership of each sample in case or control group (in a column with reserved name “case_control”).
 The latter column can include one of the two values: “case” or “control”.